rounakraj8/foodtruck-app/README.md

 If you have more than 10 food-truck available, you will get option to either continue or exit.

-For continuing, we need to enter 1
-For exiting, we need to enter 0
+For continuing, we need to enter 1 & for exiting, we need to enter 0

 ### Build & Run the App(using _start.sh_ script)